Benkku/testsetupdesign/README.md

 # Test case, setup and teardown design
-About designing good test automation cases, setups and teardowns in context of Robot Framework.
-Extending this article: https://github.com/robotframework/HowToWriteGoodTestCases/blob/master/HowToWriteGoodTestCases.rst
+About designing good test automation cases, setups and teardowns.
+Examples made for Robot Framework, extending this article: https://github.com/robotframework/HowToWriteGoodTestCases/blob/master/HowToWriteGoodTestCases.rst

-## Good functional test case (in Robot Framework)
+## Good functional test case

 - tests only one thing that is said in test case name
-- tests should be independent.
+- tests should be independent (Also terms idempotent and isolated are used).
 Initialization using setup/teardown
 - Sometimes dependencies between tests cannot be avoided.
   - For example, it can take too much time to initialize all tests separately.
   - Never have long chains of dependent tests.